|

 (multi-core

-CPU's) will have little impact.
+CPU's) will have a lesser impact.

 Optional features of AS Club may require the installation of additional hardware,